Skip to content

 Change starts with women and young people

-On demo plots and in classrooms, farmers were trained in good agricultural practices, the efficient and responsible use of fertilizers, and specifically, in installing and using more water-efficient irrigation systems, like drip and sprinkler irrigation.
+On demo plots and in classrooms, farmers were trained in good agricultural practices, the efficient and responsible use of fertilizers, and specifically, installing and using more water-efficient irrigation systems, like drip and sprinkler irrigation.
 SME owners improved their finance, human resource, client, and overall business management skills, Othman: “One hundred of the 105 farmer grantees used the money to purchase and install a new irrigation system.
 Mostly sprinkler systems for crops such as wheat, and to a lesser degree also drip irrigation, more suited for vegetable crops.
 This drastically reduced their water consumption, compared to the flood irrigation methods most of them used.”

 Dealing with the wrong kind of pressure

-Squeezing all project stages, from participant selection, training sessions, grant disbursement, and monitoring into a six-month project period was obviously a challenge.
 “But it worked out well.
-Actually, it wasn’t our biggest concern.
+It wasn’t our biggest concern.
 That was dealing with parties who tried to interfere with our participant selection process”, Othman mentions.
-“We managed to stick to our criteria, and we didn’t yield to external pressure.”
+“We managed to stick to our criteria and didn’t yield to external pressure.”

 She particularly praises the parties involved in the Blossom Up project for its community-driven approach.
 “Cordaid worked directly with the communities and with local NGOs.
 You have tailored your interventions to the realities on the ground and the most urgent needs,” she adds.